What is arthroscopic surgery, and what happens after the intervention?

 Arthroscopic surgery is a procedure that allows the surgeon to have a complex and detailed perspective of the joint without making large incisions in the skin.
 It is used to diagnose and treat a wide range of orthopedic problems.

-Arthroscopic surgery (arthroscopy) is a minimally invasive medical procedure in which an arthroscope is used to visualize, diagnose, and treat several joint-related conditions.
+Arthroscopic surgery (arthroscopy) is a minimally invasive medical procedure in which an arthroscope is used to visualize, diagnose, and treat several orthopedic conditions.

 Surgical instruments can also be attached to the arthroscope in order to perform different surgical procedures under anesthesia, such as: